AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md

 For example, assume that Alex has several ecs.g6.xlarge instances in the China \(Shanghai\) region and can use a three-year general-purpose savings plan to obtain the following discounts.

 **Note:** The prices used in this example are for demonstration only.
-For the actual prices and discounts, see the [ECS pricing](https://www.alibabacloud.com/product/ecs) and pages.
+For the actual prices and discounts, see the [ECS pricing](https://www.alibabacloud.com/product/ecs) and [Discount Details](https://usercenter2-intl.aliyun.com/resource/spn/price) pages.

 Assume that the regular pay-as-you-go unit price of the ecs.g6.xlarge instance is `USD 0.155/unit/hour` and a three-year savings plan provides savings of `54.5%` off the pay-as-you-go price for the ecs.g6 instance family in the China \(Shanghai\) region.
 The savings plan unit price of the ecs.g6.xlarge instances is calculated based on the following formula: `USD 0.155/unit/hour × 0.455 = USD 0.0705/unit/hour`.